Over Stratton: Geography

 The Royal Mail post box is located at the centre of the village, just to the south of the private house called 'The Wines'.
 The collection times are Monday-Friday 09:00; Saturday 07:00.
 The nearest priority post box is on Hayes End in South Petherton with collections at Monday-Friday 16:00; Saturday 09:15.
 Later collections are made at the post offices in South Petherton and Crewkerne, and the sorting office at Crewkerne.
 'The Vines' was the site of the former village shop and post office.
 The telephone box has been removed.

-As of April 2021, there are two dog waste bins in the village, located at the junction of Lopen Lane and Field Lane and opposite Church Path, Over Stratton Road.

 Transport

 The village lies south of the A303 trunk road so it has excellent road transport links to east and west.
 On the former route of the old A303 on Harp Road, there is a fuel station by which there are bus stops for local services to South Petherton and Yeovil, and express services to Taunton and Hammersmith, London.
 The nearest railway station is at Crewkerne, five miles to the south of the village.

 The River Parrett Trail, a walking route that follows the course of the river, passes through the village.